Angry mothers meet U.S. EPA over concerns with Roundup herbicide

 "This is a poison and it's in our food.
 And now they've found it in breast milk," said Zen Honeycutt, founder of Moms Across America.
 "Numerous studies show serious harm to mammals.
 We want this toxic treadmill of chemical cocktails in our food to stop."

-The agency expects to have a preliminary risk assessment completed late this year, Neil Anderson, chief of the risk management and implementation branch at the EPA's pesticide re-evaluation division, told the group.
-He said more than 100 studies have been reviewed, many of which were provided by chemical makers, that so far have shown no reason for new restrictions on the pesticide.
+The agency expects to have a preliminary risk assessment completed late this year, said EPA spokeswoman Cathy Milbourn.
+She had no comment about the meeting Tuesday.

-Some studies that did show potential risks were not seen as valid, Anderson said.
-All of the information will be available for public review and comment later this year, he said.

-Monsanto and other chemical makers say glyphosate has been extensively studied and has a long track record of safe and effective use.
+Monsanto says glyphosate has been extensively studied and has a long track record of safe and effective use.

 The use of glyphosate in agriculture has jumped dramatically since the mid-1990s after Monsanto started introducing crops genetically engineered to withstand direct sprays of Roundup, so farmers could more easily kill weeds without harming their crops.
 Glyphosate is sprayed on most of the corn and soybean crops in the United States, as well as over sugar beets, canola and other crops.